Bereavement Counselling in London

-What happens to us when someone close to us dies?
-For many of us, bereavement will be the most psychologically distressing experience we will face.
+For many of us, bereavement will be the most distressing experience of our lives.

-The death of a significant person can be a devastating loss.
-Bereavement is one of the most common reasons people seek therapy.
-An experienced bereavement or grief therapist can support you through the difficult process of grieving and help you come to terms with loss.
+Unsurprisingly, bereavement is one of the most common reasons people seek therapy: the death of a loved one can be devastating.
+An experienced therapist will support you through the difficult process of grieving and help you come to terms with your loss.

-Grief is the word we use to describe the feelings and reactions that we have when we lose someone we care about or something we value.
-Grief affects everyone: it is the universal reaction to loss.
+Grief is how we feel when we lose someone we care about or something we value.
+It affects everyone.
 It is painful and stressful but also natural, normal and necessary.

 The way in which a person died may also have an impact on the grieving process: was the death by natural causes, an accident or suicide?
 Was the death sudden or expected?
 Could the death have been prevented if circumstances had been different?